RxAnte/oauth/documentation/php/require-oauth-session-login-redirect-middleware.md

 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `League\OAuth2\Client\Provider\AbstractProvider`.
 You can learn how to implement that configuration [here](configuring-league-client.md).

 > [!NOTE]
-> `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `Psr\Clock\ClockInterface` to be provided. [lcobucci/clock](https://github.com/lcobucci/clock) is a good one.
+> `RequireOauthSessionLoginRedirectMiddleware` requires the PSR-11 container to be able to provide an implementation of `Psr\Clock\ClockInterface`. [lcobucci/clock](https://github.com/lcobucci/clock) is a good one.

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires the PSR-11 container to be able to provide an implementation of `Ramsey\Uuid\UuidFactoryInterface`.
-You can simply configure your container to serve the default implementation `\Ramsey\Uuid\UuidFactory`
+You can configure your container to serve the default implementation `\Ramsey\Uuid\UuidFactory`

 ## Configuring